 Consider if your policy and implementation has been a success.
 If you need to change anything, or go back to one of your earlier steps then do so and make sure you communicate your progress to your members.

-For more information, view our comprehensive Going Smokefree: a guide for sporting clubs
+For more information, view our comprehensive Going Smokefree: A Guide for Sporting Clubs

-Why your club should go smokefree
+Why sporting clubs should go smokefree

 Tobacco and sport don’t mix.
 Going smoke free is one of the healthiest messages a sporting club can share with its community.
 Outdoor smokefree areas make smoking less visible and less socially acceptable and provide a healthy family friendly environment.